 Non-threat hits are 20 points and ALL hits are counted against the shooter.

 The shooter with the lowest combined score is the winner of the match.

-A TWENTY SECOND BONUS IS AWARDED FOR SHOOTERS THAT GO THRU A STAGE AND COMMIT NO PROCEDURALS OR HAVE ANY MISSES.
+A TWENTY-SECOND BONUS IS AWARDED FOR SHOOTERS THAT GO THRU THE TACTICAL SCENARIO STAGE AND THE SHOOTHOUSE STAGE COMMIT NO PROCEDURALS OR HAVE ANY MISSES.